noddde

 A full-stack hotel booking example with three aggregates, three sagas, projections, Fastify HTTP, and Drizzle persistence.

 This example walks through the hotel booking sample — the most complete demonstration in the repository.
-It covers three aggregates, a three-saga process chain, projections with custom view store interfaces, per-aggregate persistence strategies, unit-of-work transactions, and a Fastify HTTP layer backed by Drizzle + SQLite.
+It covers three aggregates, a three-saga process chain, projections with custom view store interfaces, per-aggregate persistence strategies, unit-of-work transactions, and a Fastify HTTP layer backed by Drizzle + PostgreSQL.

 Full source: samples/sample-hotel-booking — clone and run locally with npm start.